Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

 1. Physical layer:
     It defines standards for transmitting raw data(bits) over transmission media to connect network nodes.
 The physical layer provides an electrical, mechanical, and procedural interface to the transmission medium.

+2. Data link layer:
+    It defines standards for transferring data between adjacent network nodes in a wide area network(WAN) or between nodes on the same local area network(LAN) segment.
+This layer can provide the means to detect and possibly correct errors that might occur in the physical layer.